alikureishy/SDC-advanced-lane-lines/README.md

 This sub-component is configured with a configurable list of extractors that each sub-window is to be passed through before classification as a vehicle or non-vehicle.
 The same configuration is (by design) also used by the trainer.py utility discussed above, when training the classifier, so that the same features are being extracted for both training and classification.

 *Logging*
 This last sub-component is only useful for data generation, to prune the training data used to better train the classifier.
 It is not enabled during the actual use of the utility.
 The way it works is to log each sub-window based on whether hits or misses (or both) are being logged, and puts them into corresponding folders -- called 'Hits' or 'Misses' -- nested under a folder dedicated to the given run of the utility.
 Each run generates a new such folder, with its corresponding 'Hits' and 'Misses' folders containing the relevant images obtained through the video.
 These folders, understandably, can be rather large, depending on the number of hits.
 Typically however, it is the misses that contribute the most images to a run.
 To reduce not just the overhead of saving such files to disk, but also the hassle of sifting through so many files for gathering training data, there are additional settings to prune the misses (and hits) based on bounding coordinates for the sub-window concerned.
 There are also settings to restrict the logging to specific frame numbers, or a range of frames.
 This utility is invaluable during the training phase of the vehicle classifier.
-However, it is to be used cautiously, in order to avoid overfitting the data to the given input video.
+However, it is to be used with restraint, in order to avoid overfitting the data to the given input video.

-It should be noted that beyond confidence-based filtering discussed above, this handler does not deal with elimination of false positives, which will almost certainly exist in the list it outputs to the subsequent upstream handler.
+It should be noted that beyond confidence-based filtering discussed above, this handler does not deal with elimination of false positives, which will almost certainly exist in the list of detections it outputs to the subsequent upstream handler.
 The removal of these false positives occurs through a combination of clustering, filtering and merging techniques employed in the subsequent upstream handlers -- the 'Vehicle Clusterer' and the 'Vehicle Tracker'.

 The data representing each vehicle detection comprises of:
 - Center coordinates